When Is Cervical Spine Fusion Necessary?

 Cervical spinal fusion surgery has a high success rate.
 Most people can return to their usual activities four to six weeks after surgery.

-If you have neck pain that has not been relieved by medication or physical therapy, talk with your doctor or make an appointment with an orthopedic physician.
+If you have neck pain that has not been relieved by medication or physical therapy, talk to your doctor or make an appointment with an orthopedic physician.